Why cleanse with CPRESS?

 Not all juice is juiced equally and the type matters.
 Cold pressed juice is a final product of a juicing method that involves slow and gentle action of crushing and pressing fresh produce.
-Unlike with traditional rotary method, in cold pressing minimal heat and friction are used, ensuring the vitamins, minerals and enzymes naturally occurring in fresh produce are retained.
+Unlike with the traditional rotary method, in cold pressing minimal heat and friction are used, ensuring the vitamins, minerals and enzymes naturally occurring in fresh produce are retained.
 Cold pressing also minimises the amount of air the juice gets into contact with.
 Juices are mixed and air-tight bottled immediately, which significantly slows down the oxidation and decomposition processes.
-And as the two ton heavy cold press machine is cleaned after juicing each fruit and vegetable, there is no room for cross contamination or bacteria overgrowth common in centrifugal juicers.
-Cold pressed juice is the cleanest type of juice that keeps its nutritional integrity for as long as 3 days.
+And as the two ton cold press machine is cleaned after juicing each fruit and vegetable, there is no room for cross contamination or bacteria overgrowth common in centrifugal juicers.
+Cold pressed juice is the cleanest type of juice out there.

-Juice detox gives your digestive system a very well deserved break.
+Juice detoxing gives your digestive system a very well deserved break.
 There’s much more you can do to boost your detox experience and results.
 We’ve got some basic tips for you here:

 Good: Leave your Detox Water outside over night and drink it at a room temperature first thing in the morning.